SethVerlo/EUVproject/README.md

 # Files
 'temp_h.py' is used for calculating the plasma temperature with line ratio method (H-a & H-b).

-'dens_h' is used for calculatiing the the plasma density, Stark and Doppler effects are considered.
+'dens_h.py' is used for calculatiing the the plasma density, Stark and Doppler effects are considered.

 'plt.py' is used for plotting the spectrum.